Home » Barcelona » 21 unusual and cool things to do in Barcelona

 Can you think of other original plans in Barcelona?
 Have you tried any of those experiences?
 Tell us everything in the comments!

-To keep living Catalonia like a local…
+To keep living Barcelona like a local…

-We recommend you the following posts:
+We recommend you read the following guides:

 Prepare for your trip